 Stack and carry building materials and place tools in position.

-Operate construction machinery (such as excavators) in accordance with all applicable licences and certification standards.
+Operate construction machinery (such as excavators) per all applicable licences and certification standards.

 Use wheelbarrows to remove rubbish and rubble from construction sites.